hbctraining/Pseudobulk-for-scRNAseq/lessons/06_DE_comparisons.md

 ***

-Another imporant aspect to consider is the amount of computational resources it takes to calculate the differential genes.
-The amount of time and computer cores necessary for an analysis will scale with the size of your dataset (number of cells and samples), but are important to factor when selecting the method you move forward with.
+Another imporant aspect to consider is the amount of computational resources it takes to calculate differential genes.
+The number of computer cores and length of time needed can be a limiting factor in which methods are viable options.
+In terms of resource management the general trends are that pseudobulk methods will use the least computational resources, followed by naive methods, and mixed models requiring the most.
+That being said, the amount of computational power will scale directly with the number of cells and samples in the dataset.
+As single-cell datasets begin to reach millions of cells, the usage of High Performance Computing clusters is necessary to run even the simplest of calculations let alone a differential gene analysis.

 <p align="center">